-Transmission electron microscopy is currently the most sensitive test and is used for speciation.
+Transmission electron microscopy is currently the most sensitive test, but it is not feasible for routine diagnosis.

-In patients with AIDS, initiation or optimization of ART is important.
-Duration of albendazole therapy and outcome depend on the level of immune reconstitution with ART.
+In patients with AIDS, initiation or optimization of ART Drug Treatment of HIV Infection Because disease-related complications can occur in untreated patients with high CD4 counts and because less toxic drugs have been developed, treatment with antiretroviral therapy (ART) is now... read more is important.
+Duration of antimicrobial therapy and outcome depend on the level of immune reconstitution with ART.

-Oral fumagillin 20 mg tid for 14 days has been used for intestinal E. bieneusi infection, but it has potentially serious adverse effects, including severe reversible thrombocytopenia in up to half of patients.
+Oral fumagillin 20 mg 3 times a day for 14 days has been used for intestinal E. bieneusi infection, but it has potentially serious adverse effects, including severe reversible thrombocytopenia in up to half of patients.
 Oral fumagillin is not available in the US.

-Ocular microsporidial keratoconjunctivitis can be treated with albendazole 400 mg po bid plus fumagillin eye drops 3 mg/mL (2 drops q 2 h for 4 days, then 2 drops qid).
+Ocular microsporidial keratoconjunctivitis can be treated with albendazole 400 mg orally 2 times a day plus fumagillin eye drops.
 Topical fluoroquinolones, as well as topical voriconazole, have been effective in some patients.
 When topical and systemic therapy are ineffective, keratoplasty may be useful.
 Outcome is typically very good in immunocompetent patients; in patients with AIDS, it depends on the level of immune reconstitution with ART.